ewgewgewg/alphacron3.0/README.md

 # alphacron3.0

-# adapted from Python-hello-fly-flask, with FLyctl setup for that project is...
+# adapted from Python-hello-fly-flask, with Flyctl setup for that project as...

 In our Hands-On section, we show how to deploy a deployable image file using Flyctl.
 Now we are going to deploy an application from source.
 In this _Getting Started_ article, we look at how to deploy a Python application on Fly.